danijeldragicevic/danijeldragicevic/README.md

 # Hi, I'm Dane! 👋
-MuleSoft developer, content creator, and mentor with over a decade in IT.
-I’m passionate about creating innovative integrations with MuleSoft’s Anypoint Platform and Java, leveraging API-led connectivity to tackle complex challenges.
+Developer, content creator, and mentor with over a decade in IT.
+Passionate about creating innovative integrations and exploring cloud and DevOps technologies.

 ## 👇 Follow me
 <a href="https://www.linkedin.com/in/danijeldragicevic/"><img src="https://img.shields.io/badge/-LinkedIn-0A66C2?style=for-the-badge&logo=Linkedin&logoColor=white"/></a>